Ice Age: Collision Course

-Ice Age: Collision Course is a 2016 American computer-animated adventure comedy film produced by Blue Sky Studios and distributed by 20th Century Fox.
-It is the sequel to Ice Age: Continental Drift (2012) and the fifth installment in the Ice Age film series.
-The film was directed by Michael Thurmeier. and stars Ray Romano, John Leguizamo, Denis Leary, Keke Palmer, Josh Peck, Simon Pegg, Seann William Scott, Wanda Sykes, Jennifer Lopez, and Queen Latifah reprising their roles from previous films, with Adam DeVine, Jesse Tyler Ferguson, Max Greenfield, Jessie J, and Nick Offerman voicing new characters.
-In the film, after Scrat is propelled into outer space in an abandoned spaceship during an attempt to bury his acorn and accidentally sends a giant asteroid towards Earth, Manny, the Herd, and Buck must go on a life-or-death mission to find a way to fend it off.
+Ice Age: Collision Course is a 2016 American animated adventure comedy film produced by Blue Sky Studios.
+The fifth installment in the Ice Age film series, it was directed by Michael Thurmeier, and written by Michael Wilson, Michael Berg, and Yoni Brenner.
+Ray Romano, John Leguizamo, Denis Leary, Josh Peck, Simon Pegg, Seann William Scott, Jennifer Lopez and Queen Latifah reprise their roles from the previous films.
+In the film, Scrat is propelled into outer space in an abandoned spaceship during an attempt to bury his acorn and accidentally sends a giant asteroid towards Earth.
+Manny, the Herd and Buck must go on a life-or-death mission to find a way to fend it off.

-The film premiered at the Sydney Film Festival on June 19, 2016, and was released in the United States on July 22, 2016.
-The film received generally negative reviews from critics with Rotten Tomatoes calling it "unoriginal and unfunny".
-It grossed $408.5 million worldwide against a $105 million production budget, grossing below expectations in the US market, but faring better internationally.
-Ice Age: Collision Course was the final film in the Ice Age series to be produced by Blue Sky Studios before its closure on April 10, 2021.
-A standalone spin-off, titled The Ice Age Adventures of Buck Wild, was released in 2022 on Disney+.
-With the exception of Simon Pegg, who returned as the voice of Buck, none of the original actors in the spin-off reprised their roles.
+The film premiered at the Sydney Film Festival on June 19, 2016, and was theatrically released in the United States on July 22 by 20th Century Fox.
+The film received generally negative reviews from critics and grossed $408 million against a $105 million production budget.
+A spin-off film, The Ice Age Adventures of Buck Wild, was released in 2022 on Disney+, while a sequel, Ice Age: Boiling Point, is scheduled for theatrical release in 2027.